camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 ---
 id: application-configs
-title: "Configure application.yaml in components"
+title: "Configure components in Helm charts"
-sidebar_label: "Configure application configs"
+sidebar_label: "Configure components in Helm charts"
-description: "Learn how to configure individual components"
+description: "Learn how to configure individual components in Helm charts."
 ---

-As of 8.5, we changed the way that the helm chart supplies configuration options to each of the application components (Zeebe, Tasklist, Operate, Modeler, ...).
-Before, we set many environment variables which were uppercase variants of the spring option names.
-This is quite confusing since most of our documentation is written with the spring `application.properties` or `application.yaml` names in mind.
-We would also run into problems where application components release a feature but the helm chart does not expose the option under a key.
-To resolve those issues, we moved to using `application.yaml` as the default configuration mechanism, and exposed some options to make it easy to override.
+As of 8.5, we changed the way the Helm chart supplies configuration options to each of the Camunda components.

+Before, we set many environment variables as uppercase variants of the Spring option names.
+This can be confusing as most of our documentation is written with the Spring `application.properties` or `application.yaml` names in mind.
+We would also run into problems where components released a feature, but the Helm chart would not expose the option under a key.

+To resolve these issues, we moved to using `application.yaml` as the default configuration mechanism, and exposed some options for easier override.

 ## Process with environment variables (before 8.5)

-Previously, if you wanted to customize the application configurations, one would need to know how [Spring would read properties](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html).
-The configuration option, such as
+Previously, if you wanted to customize the application configurations you would need to know how [Spring would read properties](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html).

+Take the following configuration option, for example:

 ```yaml
 camunda.operate: